 The COVID centres have been a collaboration between the Northern Ireland Department of Health, the Health and Social Care Board, the RCGPNI and NIGPC.
 It has followed recommendations as issued by the WHO (World Health Organisation 2020 - Operational considerations for case management of COVID-19 in health facility and community).

-Scotland opened their own COVID hub assessment centres on in March and Wales has introduced COVID Local Assessment Centres with the same purpose.
+Wales and Scotland also opened their own COVID hub assessment centres.
 There is flexibility in how each practice can contribute their element to it, which we have insisted on with the board.

 By directing patients to COVID centres we can enhance the facilities, staffing with MDT and ensure that training and equipment levels (especially for PPE) are maximised.